astronomer/docs/astro/deploy-github-integration.md

 When you trigger a code deploy by committing a change to one of your mapped branches, details about the code deploy appear in the Astro UI.
 For past and currently running deploys, you can review:

-- Which user triggered the deploy.
+- Whether a deploy was triggered by the integration.
 - At what time the deploy was triggered.
 - Which pull request or commit triggered the deploy.
 This includes the Git commit description and a link to your pull request if applicable.